 This solid bronze German Shepherd Dog DOGNY sculpture was dedicated on Sept.
 11, 2013.
 The statue is part an American Kennel Club public art initiative.
 The project, “DOGNY: America’s Tribute to Search and Rescue Dogs,” honors the Canine Search and Rescue dog and handler teams who served following the Sept.
 11, 2001, tragedy.

 As Ed Schieffelin started prospecting for valuable minerals in southern Arizona during the latter half of the 1870s, his friends insisted he would only find his tombstone.
 They were wrong.
-During its mining history, mines in Tombstone produced $85 million in silver.
-Schieffelin died in 1897.
-This 25-foot-tall monument stands near the spot of his original claim
+Instead, he discovered silver in an area that would grow into one of the most colorful towns in the country’s history: Tombstone.
+Over the years, mines in Tombstone produced $85 million in silver.
+Schieffelin died in Oregon on May 12, 1897, but he insisted his final resting spot be in Tombstone.
+A 25-foot-tall monument stands atop his burial site and near the location of his original claim.

 In the heart of Hilliard, a bucolic Columbus suburb, stands what is said to be one of the largest Sept.
 11 memorials.
 First Responders Park Memorial is dedicated to first responders nationwide and aims to remind visitors that no matter where they live, they have a stake in what happened on Sept.
 11. One of the memorial’s features is a trio of granite walls inscribed with the names of those who lost their lives in the attack.
 In addition, steel from the World Trade Center was incorporated into the memorial.